jantman/blog/content/2007/12/sun-blade-150-working.md

 Blade 150 workstations up and running.
 I encountered a few problems along the way, but managed to solve them - more or less.

-<span style="font-weight: bold;">Problem 1 - NVRAM password set,
-impossible to install an OS.</span>
+## Problem 1 - NVRAM password set, impossible to install an OS.

-I did a \*lot\* of googling, and asking for advice.
+I did a *lot* of googling, and asking for advice.
 Eventually, I came by a forum post expressing success with a procedure of pulling out and then re-inserting the NVRAM \*while\* the system is powered on.
 This left my system un-bootable.
 I pulled the chip again, and found two pins